-The Glasgow Centre for Population Health (GCPH) was established in 2004 as a resource to generate insights and evidence, to create new solutions and provide leadership for action to improve health and tackle inequality.
+Since 2004, the Glasgow Centre for Population Health (GCPH) has sought to generate insights and evidence, support new approaches, and inform and influence action to improve health and tackle inequality.

 - To create and test new models for understanding the patterns, and causes, of Glasgow's enduring poor health while identifying potential solutions and actions for improvement.

 - To bring excellent and innovative population health research together with the work of policy makers and service providers to accelerate and strengthen processes for better and more equal health.

 - To develop greater capacity for effective action to improve health through educational processes and events, provision of regular communications, and organisational and professional development.